 * New home sales increase 5.7 percent in September

-* New home sales touch highest rate since April 2010
+* Sales pace is highest since April 2010

 * Median new home price jumps 11.7 percent from year ago